planetfederal/workshops/workshops/geoserver/style/source/ysld/linestring.rst

 Lines
 =====

-We will start our tour of CSS styling by looking at the representation of lines.
+We will start our tour of YSLD styling by looking at the representation of lines.

 .. figure:: /style/img/LineSymbology.svg